 They’re silly and funny…and often nonsensical.
 But they’re just plain fun.
 My students giggle and do hand motions as we recite our nursery rhymes.
 They make special requests for which rhyme we’ll do next.
 And they never tire of these tried and true poems.

-Those are 9 research based reasons why children need nursery rhymes.
+Those are 9 research based benefits of nursery rhymes.
 Now, I want to give you a solid plan for implementing nursery rhymes into your preschool or kindergarten curriculum.

 Click the picture below to download this Nursery Rhyme weekly plan to guide your implementation of nursery rhymes into your preschool or kindergarten curriculum.